 Opioids are narcotic medications which have been designed to alleviate pain.
 The drugs are a derivative of opium, which comes from the poppy.
-Opioids are classified as the entire class of drugs including synthetic opiates These category of drugs work by binding to opioid receptors within the brain, spinal cords, and other regions of the body to reduce experience feelings of pain.
+Opioids are classified as the entire class of drugs including synthetic opiates.
+These category of drugs work by binding to opioid receptors within the brain, spinal cords, and other regions of the body to reduce pain.
 Opioids are generally safe when used correctly, however they are commonly misused which often leads to addiction.
 Opioids are very strong and highly addictive drugs which often causes its users to develop a physical dependency with continuous use.

 Opioid drugs includes:

 - and more

 Effects of Opioids

 Opioid drugs have effects which produces a sense of well-being or euphoria which people often find addicting.
 Opioids are generally used for treating pain, when used for pain relief many people develop a tolerance, which causes them to need a higher dosage or more frequent use of opioids to achieve the same effects.
 Often once tolerance sets in, an addiction soon follows.
 Opioid drugs are often misused, whether they are in the legal form such as prescription pain pills or illegal form such as heroin.
 Tolerance for the euphoric effects develops faster than a tolerance for the dangerous effects which often leads to unintentional overdose while trying to achieve a higher high by using too much.
 A high dose of opioids can induce cardiac or respiratory arrest which often ends fatally.Some of the long and short term effects associated with an opioid dependence/addiction includes:

 - Dehydration of the skin and mucous membranes

 - Mood swings and abrupt changes in behavior

 - Reduced sex drive

 - Decreased immunity